-I was asked to make a silent auction item for a fundraiser for our school, and my husband Tony suggested I make a large farmhouse clock from an electrical cable spool.
-Tony was able to get me a cable spool from his work for free, and it was the perfect size to make a large farmhouse clock.
-I used vinyl decals for the numbers, and created a whitewash look over a dark stain.
+Do you want to create a DIY farmhouse clock?
+I was asked to make a silent auction item for a fundraiser for our kids’ school, and my husband Tony suggested I make a large farmhouse clock from an electrical cable spool.
+If you want to make a farmhouse clock, you can easily make one from a cable reel, some vinyl decals, and a whitewash paint over dark stain.

 *This post contains affiliate links, which means I may receive a commission if you purchase anything through these links.
 Check my policies page for more details*